-CI Select 50i50e Mgd Port Corp CI F
+CI Select 20i80e Mgd Port Corp CI F

-The investment objective of this Managed Portfolio is to provide returns from a diversified portfolio split approximately equally between income and equity securities, designed for steady, long-term growth.
-It aims to invest 50% of its assets in mutual funds that invest primarily in income securities and 50% of its assets in mutual funds that invest primarily in equity securities.
+The investment objective of this Managed Portfolio is to provide returns from a diversified portfolio of equity securities, with a small amount of exposure to income securities to reduce short-term volatility.
+It aims to invest 20% of its assets in mutual funds that invest primarily in income securities and 80% of its assets in mutual funds that invest primarily in equity securities.

-Franklin Quotential Bal Growth Port F
+Franklin Quotential Growth Pt F

-The fund seeks balance of current income and long-term capital appreciation by investing in a diversified mix of equity and income mutual funds, with a bias towards capital appreciation.
+The fund seeks long-term capital appreciation by investing primarily in a diversified mix of equity mutual funds, with additional stability derived from investing in income mutual funds.